The K-1 Visa Explained

 The Difference Between Form I-129F Petition for Alien Fiancé(e) and I-130 Petition for Alien Relative

-When a U.S. citizen marries a foreign national outside the U.S., and the couple decides to settle back in the United States, the US citizen fiancé may petition for their partner to join them by filing Form I-130.
+When a U.S. citizen marries a foreign national outside the U.S., and the couple decides to settle back in the United States, the U.S. citizen’s fiancé may petition for their partner to join them by filing Form I-130 (read more).
 On the other hand, when an engaged couple wishes to get married in the United States, the U.S. citizen may file Form I-129F to sponsor their fiancé to the U.S.

 Requirements And Eligibility